Kokopelli-Interfaces/kokopelli-vcv/README.md

 3.  *layer* and *extend* mode

-    `FRAME` records the input signal into the active layer, and upon reaching the end, will continue recording as well as extend the active layer by looping the old contents.
+    `Gko` records the input sig into the active layer, and upon reaching the end, will continue recording as well as extend the active layer by looping the old contents.